 Below is a compilation of floodplain management related articles that have been published in our Floodplain Management Today quarterly newsletters.
 These articles cover a wide range of topics from dealing with violations to applying certain parts of local ordinances.
 We have broken out each article so floodplain administrators and other stakeholders can reference them as resources into the future.
-For any questions, clarifications, or specific development situations, contact Katie Ringland or Chuck Chase for help.
+For any questions, clarifications, or specific development situations, contact us for assistance.
 All of the NeDNR staff info can be found on our Contacts page.

 Covid-19 Fact Sheets for Floodplain Administrators